Girdles

 The real girdles, in colour, and with the obvious lustre of satin, nylon and brocade, say so much more about the garments than the black & white pictures, although exquisitely modelled, will ever do.

-Identification requires access to a Spirella magazine or brochure of the period, however, such was Spirella's fascination, and latterly ever-changing range of model numbers, that not even our collection has a reference to the model at the top left.
+Identification requires access to a Spirella magazine or brochure of the period, however, such was Spirella's fascination, and latterly ever-changing range of model numbers, that not even our collection has a reference to all the models.
 Spirella's service to its client allowed for the copying of older styles and these keep cropping up at auction.
 Their provenance is hard to determine.

 Details from a 206 girdle (1957 - left)